Recipe by MARBALET

 My Nana used to make these during the Christmas and Easter holidays.
 We used to call them "cecilottala".
 The only difference in Nana's recipe was that she would use ground chestnuts and honey in the paste instead of the walnuts and dates.
 In fact, I just had some the other day...went to heaven.
 Thanks so much!
 Boun Natale e Boun Anno Nuovo!

+This recipe came over from Italy.
 My grandmother used to make these every year at Christmas.
-We couldn't wait for the chocolate ravioli's.
+She used poppy seeds and figs. We couldn't wait for the chocolate ravioli's.
 No one had the recipe and when I found this one and tried it, it brought back wonderful memories of grandma....

 This can be made with all semisweet chocolate.
 I baked them at 375 for 10 minutes, then rolled them in powdered sugar.
 The filling is wonderful, the dough isn't too sweet, and the combination is delicious!